flimshadow89-droid/CodeHub/README.md

 ### 🧠 About CodeHub
 Hey there! 👋
-I'm building **tools, bots, and scripts** across multiple languages — from Discord automation to web utilities.
+I'm **𝓧𝔂𝓡𝓸𝓷𝓔𝔁**, a developer building tools, bots, and scripts across multiple languages — from Discord automation to web utilities.
 > ✨ *Explore, learn, and contribute — CodeHub is open for all creative devs!*

 ---